-The employment agreement also provides that if Sempra Energy or its subsidiaries terminates Mr. Baum's employment (other than for cause, death or disability) or he terminates his employment for good reason, he will be entitled to receive an amount equal to (i) the sum of his annual base salary and annual incentive compensation (equal to the greater of his target bonus for the year of termination or the average of the three years' highest gross bonus awards in the five years preceding termination) multiplied by the number of years remaining in the term of his agreement but in no event less than two, provided that in the event of termination following a change in control the multiplier will be three; (ii) a pro rata portion of the target amount payable under any annual incentive compensation awards for the year or, if greater, the average of the three years' highest gross bonus awards paid to him in the five years preceding the year of termination; and (iii) an additional retirement benefit equal to the present value of the benefits attributable to additional years of age and service credit (but in no event less than two years) for purposes of the calculation of retirement benefits under the Enova Corporation Supplemental Executive Retirement Plan as if he had remained employed for the remainder of the term of his agreement.
+The employment agreement also provides that if Sempra Energy or its subsidiaries terminates Mr. Baum's employment (other than for cause, death or disability) or he terminates his employment for good reason, he will be entitled to receive an amount equal to (i) the sum of his annual base salary and annual incentive compensation (equal to the greater of his target bonus for the year of termination or the average of the three years' highest gross bonus awards in the five years preceding termination) multiplied by the number of years remaining in the term of his agreement but in no event less than two, provided that in the event of termination following a change in control the multiplier will be three; (ii) a pro rata portion of the target amount payable under any annual incentive compensation awards for the year or, if greater, the average of the three years' highest gross bonus awards paid to him in the five years preceding the year of termination; and (iii) certain additional retirement benefits.
+The a dditional retirement benefit is the present value of the benefits attributable to additional years of age and service credit (but in no event less than two years) for purposes of the calculation of retirement benefits under the Enova Corporation Supplemental Executive Retirement Plan as if he had remained employed for the remainder of the term of his agreement.
 The agreement also provides for immediate vesting and exercisability of all equity-based long term incentive compensation awards; pro rata payment of cash-based long term incentive awards at target performance; continued participation in welfare benefit plans for three years; payment of compensation previously deferred; and financial planning and outplacement services.
 The agreement also provides for a gross-up payment to offset the effects of any excise taxes imposed on him under Section 4999 of the Internal Revenue Code.

-Good reason is defined in the employment agreement to include an adverse change in Mr. Baum's title, authority, duties, responsibilities or reporting lines; a reduction in his base salary or aggregate annualized compensation and benefit opportunities other than across-the-board reductions similarly affecting all executives whose compensation is directly determined by the Compensation Committee of Sempra Energy's Board of Directors; the relocation of his principal place of employment; and a substantial increase in his business travel obligations.
-A change in control is defined to include the acquisition by one person or group of 20% or more of the voting power of Sempra Energy's shares; the election of a new majority of the board of Sempra Energy comprised of individuals who are not recommended for election by two-thirds of the current directors or successors to the current directors who were so recommended for election; certain mergers, consolidations or sales of assets that result in the shareholders of Sempra Energy owning less than 60% of the voting power of Sempra Energy or of the surviving entity or its parent; and shareholder approval of the liquidation or dissolution of Sempra Energy.
+Good reason is defined in the employment agreement to include an adverse change in Mr. Baum's title, authority, duties, responsibilities or reporting lines; a reduction in his base salary or aggregate annualized compensation and benefit opportunities; the relocation of his principal place of employment; and a substantial increase in his business travel obligations.
+A change in control is defined to include the acquisition by one person or group of 20% or more of the voting power of Sempra Energy's shares; the election of a new majority of the board of Sempra Energy comprised of individuals who are not recommended for election by two-thirds of the current directors or successors to the current directors who were so recommended for election; certain mergers, consolidations or sales of assets that result in the shareholders of Sempra Energy owning less than 60% of the voting power of Sempra Energy or of the surviving entity or its parent; and shareholder approval of the liquidation or dissolution of Semp ra Energy.